 The Cantonese language has 9 tones for one word.

 Compared to the Mandarin language that has 4, many non-Cantons find learning Hong Kong’s mother language hard to study.
-The reason why I continuously try to know the language is for me to be able to guide my daughter somehow as she goes to school.
-It would be on her own advantage if she’d get accustomed to Cantonese but I need to catch up with her at some point.
+I continuously try to learn the language for me to guide my daughter as she goes to school.
+It would be on her own advantage if she’d get accustomed to Cantonese.
+But I need to catch up with her at some point.
 At least, in terms of speaking because writing it?
 I don’t know.
 That might be too hard.

-Here are 3 things as well that may help you go learn the words in no time:
+Here are 3 things as well that may help you to learn the words in no time:

-- What I do to be able to memorise them is to find the common word that would lead me to speaking a phrase that is somewhat related to the other.
-“Bin” is “side”, “Ho” = as I learn and use this word, I realised it is an affirmative word.
+- This is what I do to help me memorise.
+I find the common word that would lead me to speak a phrase that is somewhat related to the other.
+“Bin” means “side”.
+I realised “Ho” is more of an affirmative word.
 It means/is a shortcut for “yes” and when you put it together with another Cantonese word, it means he’s affirmative or on the positive note.
 “Ho sai” is “very sunny”.
 When it is being mentioned as, “Ho sai a!!!!“, this may be heard as a local.
 If I put together “Ho a!“, it means, yes.
 If somebody says, “Ho yit!“, it means “very hot”.
 Then “Yit” means “hot” so if you would like to order something hot, you put “yit” as a prefix when ordering a “hot” drink, like “Yit lai tsa” = hot milk tea, of “yit cafe” = “hot coffee”.

 - Listen.
 Meaning, you may also need to hang out with locals so that you would get the local twang infused with your learned words.
 This gives you that confidence that you talk like them.
 Also, hanging out in the marketplace, at old men’s checker games and bars may give you a dose of how they really talk.
 Like for example, “My name is Katrina.” is such a formal approach in introducing myself at a very casual gathering unlike if I say it this way: “Hi!
 I’m Katrina.”

-- In return, converse as much as you can with locals by practicing pronouncing where you live to a taxi driver in Cantonese instead of just showing your hotel card or a google map search to the driver; Properly address them like if it’s an older woman, add “Tsieh tsieh” to your “Mgoi sai” to make it warmer sounding: “Mgoi sai, tsieh tsieh“.
+- In return, converse as much as you can with locals.
+Practising pronouncing where you live to a taxi driver in Cantonese instead of just showing your hotel card.
+Google Translate is a good tool to hear the proper pronunciation of translated simple Chinese.
+Properly address them like if it’s an older woman, add “Tsieh tsieh” to your “Mgoi sai” to make it warmer sounding: “Mgoi sai, tsieh tsieh“.